You are listening to the Sean Hannity Radio Show Podcast.

 I wouldn't be defensive.

-I think he should start bringing them up.
+If Lester Holt or Anderson Cooper aren't going to bring them up, I think he should start bringing them up.

-Uh because I think I think we need to have a much better model of looking at that.
+Because I think we need to have a much better model of looking at that.

 Yeah, I agree.

-Now we do have the benefit.
+All right, Mr. Speaker, now we do have the benefit.

-We're gonna blow this open tonight.
+We're going to blow this open tonight.

 Look forward to having you back.